awsugblr/awsugblr/src/pages/blog/2019-05-17-awssummit-mumbai-cloudwarriors.md

 At the end of the session, AWS User Group Leads & AWS Community Heros across India tried to get into a Golden Frame along with Rashmi.

 ![](/img/cw_ugleads.jpg)

+Networking & Dinner continued for next couple hours followed by a SWAG from AWS to all the attendees.